Math Software Online: MathScore.com

 Solve.
 Round to hundredths if need be.
 Remember to label your answers.

-1. If you have gone 200 inches in 2 minutes, how fast were you
+1. If you have gone 300 inches in 6 minutes, how fast were you

 going in inches/minute?

-much time has elapsed in hours?
+time has elapsed in seconds?

 Complexity=9, Mode=dist